qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/03-needs-reprojection/README.md

 A colleague has sent you a CSV file containing the locations of potential field study sites in Greenland.
-The CSV provides coordinates in latitude and longitude (EPSG:4326 / WGS84) but your site sutibility analysis code expects coordinates in NSIDC Polar Stereogrpahic North (EPSG:3413).
+The CSV provides coordinates in latitude and longitude (EPSG:4326 / WGS84) but your site suitability analysis code expects coordinates in NSIDC Polar Stereogrpahic North (EPSG:3413).
 Furthermore, your code expects that the potential sites be provided as a GeoPackage (`.gpkg) file.